This article focuses on the dispatch manager job description, to help you learn the kind of work they do.

 - Knowledge of computer technology is desirable; knowledge of Microsoft Excel is highly desired

-- Must be able to sit or stand for up to 8 hours a day during dispatch operations
+- sit or stand for up to 8 hours a day during dispatch operations

-- Must be able to work nights and weekends, including overtime and off-site work assignments, as necessary
+- work nights and weekends, including overtime and off-site work assignments, as necessary

-- Ability to frequently lift items of 50 to 75 pounds
+- frequently lift items of 50 to 75 pounds

-- Ability to climb inside vehicles and use ladders occasionally during repair procedures; may require the use of personal protective equipment (PPE) when using certain chemicals.
+- climb inside vehicles and use ladders occasionally during repair procedures; may require the use of personal protective equipment (PPE) when using certain chemicals.

 Dispatch Manager Salary